-7.8.
-Allegations of abuse made against other pupils
+7.8 Allegations of abuse made against other pupils

-We recognise that children are capable of abusing their peers and that even if no incidents have been reported they will have happened.
-Abuse will never be tolerated or passed off as 'banter', 'just having a laugh' or 'part of growing up', as this can lead to a culture of unacceptable behaviours and an unsafe environment for pupils.
+We recognise that children are capable of abusing their peers.
+Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up", as this can lead to a culture of unacceptable behaviours and an unsafe environment for pupils.